vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 It should be remembered that several vratas depend con jointly upon month, tithi and naksatra together.
 It is difficult to classify such vratas and my classification may in some cases appear to be arbitrary.
 For saving space the details mentioned above will not generally be conveyed in regular sentences, but in catch-words only.
 The figures after the abbreviated name of a work represent pages and Roman figures refer to volumes or parts; and double Arabic figures with a dot between represent chapter and verses respectively.
 As most vratas are tithivratas, the word tithi is not mentioned where the vrata has reference to a tithi alone and to no other particular (such as month or week-day &c.).
 The word vrata has been generally omitted after the names, except where I felt that doubt or confusion is likely to be caused.
 The word 'purāna' is not added to the names of purānas such as Agni, Vāmana &c.
 Except in the case of purānas references to medieval digests and commentaries are generally arranged in chronological order.
 The following abbreviations are used for months and half months: Cai. = Caitra, Vai. = Vaiśākha, Jy. = Jyestha, Ās. = Āsādha, Śr. = Śrāvana, Bh. =Bhādrapada, Āśv.=Āśvina, K.=Kārtika, Mārg. = Mārgaśirsa, P. = Pausa, M, = Māgha, Phā. = Phālguna; Su.or śu.= Sukla, Kr. or kr.= Krsna (pakṣa).
 Aksiyācaturthi-Caturthi with Tuesday yields special rewards

 for vratas like upavāsa.
 GK 72.
 Aksayaphalājāpti–Vai. śu.
-3; tithi; Visnupūjā.
+3; tithi; Viṣṇupūjā.
 HV I. 499

 ( special merit if Krttikā occurs on that tithi); NS 92-94.
 Akṣayyatītiyā—Vide p.
 88–89 above.
 Akṣayyanarami–K. Su.
 9; tithi; a daitya called Kūsmānda was

-killed by Visṇu this day: VR 347.
+killed by Viṣṇu this day: VR 347.
 Vide yu gādi.
 Akhandadrādaś2–(1) Āṣ. śu.
 11 (beginning); (fast on that day)

-and on 12th Visṇupūjā; tithi-vrata for one year; what is incomplete in rites becomes complete; KKV 344-347 and HV I. 1103–1105; (2) Mārg. śu.
+and on 12th Viṣṇupūjā; tithi-vrata for one year; what is incomplete in rites becomes complete; KKV 344-347 and HV I. 1103–1105; (2) Mārg. śu.
 12; removes raihalya in yajña, upavāsa and vrata; HV.I.
 1117–1124 (from Vi.
 Dh.),

 Vā.
 17. 11-25; Agni(chap.
 190); Gar.
 I. 118, Bhav U. 79.
 Agastyadarśana-pūjane (seeing the star Agastya when the Sun